 Kif — everyone knows, is the very word for hashish in Morocco rather than for marijuana in the form of buds.
 The word is widely used beyond Morocco for hashish, like in France due to vast communication between the countries historically.
 The country is impressive and indescribably beautiful, I cannot forget the body check at the airport, do not even think to carry anything wrong with yourself in either direction.
 I love the desert, and kif in the middle of the desert is in my bucket list for sure.

 Discover MAJOUN by the link — the Moroccan Love Candy cooking recipe based on kif and promising the brilliant storms of laughter 👍 👍

 Weed in English?

-However, in Sri Lanka they use quite often: Kandi, especially for a HIGH quality weed, not necessarily cultivated, it may be wild!
-And it is WILD!! taking its name from the highland region in the middle of the island, between Southern Sri Lanka and the former Tamil’s territory in the North (remember there was a war once?).
-Kandi HIGHlights the very rich and natural taste, like nowhere else, and it gets you really HIGH, funny, with an ever-lasting effect.
-The beautiful island and the outstanding smoking experience!
+KANDI takes its name from the highland region in the middle of the island, between Southern Sri Lanka and the former Tamil territory in the North.
+Remember there was a war once?
+Kandi highlights the very rich and natural taste, like nowhere else, and it gets you really high, rilli-rilli high and funny, with a continuous, ever-lasting effect.
+The beautiful island is Sri Lanka, the holy land as it translates into English, where the biblical Eden was due to the legend, and where I felt the outstanding smoking experience.

-Here is a new entry into this page, just spotted minutes ago on twitter presented to us proudly by the African community, by @ThulaniDeAfrika, and below there’s the image he shared, the pure emotion of getting high, so positive, hahaha, xD)) and yes, merely forgot, the just discovered word for marijuana will be: Zolo, that’s in Africa.
+This is a new entry into this page, spotted on twitter by @ThulaniDeAfrika, and below there is the image shared, the pure emotion.
+We already know a word for marijuana in Africa will be zolo.

 Let me smoke my zolo in peace — by ThulaniDeAfrika